jameshanlon/jameshanlon.github.io/content/python-processor.md

 first* meaning that working in Python natively (using the features of the language) provides the best experience and results for users, rather than deferring to optimised compiled-language libraries.
-PyTorch's primacy and clear prioritastion of ease of use indicates the direction of travel: that Python will continue to become a first-class citizen in AI programming and so its performance will be increasingly important.
+PyTorch's primacy and clear prioritisation of ease of use indicates the direction of travel: that Python will continue to become a first-class citizen in AI programming and so its performance will be increasingly important.

 Since around 2012, AI has undergone a renaissance by scaling the performance of deep neural networks with GPUs.
-Looking foward, there are many ways in which AI models are expected to develop, requiring programming techniques and hardware to develop to provide these capabilities too:
+Looking forward, there are many ways in which AI models are expected to develop, requiring programming techniques and hardware to develop to provide these capabilities too:

 - **Model size** is growing and will continue to grow.
-Although GPT-3 has 175 bn parameters, there are an estimated 86 bn neurons in the human brain and an order-of 100 tn parameters (albiet encoded using analog mechanisms).
+Although GPT-3 has 175 bn parameters, there are an estimated 86 bn neurons in the human brain and an order-of 100 tn parameters (albeit encoded using analog mechanisms).
 It is likely that sparsity will increasingly be required to train and access these models efficiently.